Email: firstname.lastname@example.org (preferred)

 Cancellations: Dr. Stoddart requires 24 hours notice for cancellations.
 Appointments missed or cancelled late will be billed at the usual rate.

 Dr. Kevin Stoddart is Founding Director of The Redpath Centre and Adjunct Professor, Factor-Inwentash Faculty of Social Work, University of Toronto.
 He has worked in the fields of autism, developmental disabilities, and child and adult mental health.
-Since the early 1990s, his clinical focus has been children, youth and adults with Asperger Syndrome and the co-existing social and mental health problems that affect them.
-He continues to be an active clinician, following about 150 people yearly.
+Since the 1990s, his clinical focus has been children, youth and adults with Asperger Syndrome and the co-existing social and mental health problems that affect them.
+He is an active clinician, seeing about 150 people and their families yearly.

 Areas of Specialization: Clinical Intervention with youth and adults diagnosed with autism and co-existing conditions, transition to adulthood, family therapy and autism, older adults, long-term therapy and monitoring, autism and the law, sexual behaviours and education, gender identity and autism.